Oracle ODBC driver Linux and UNIX Getting Started Guide

-At the end, you will be able to access your Oracle® databases (version 8.1.7 or above) from Unix systems using isql, an interactive SQL tool installed with unixODBC, the open source Driver Manager that is included in the ODBC driver distribution.
+At the end, you'll be able to access your Oracle databases from a Linux or UNIX system using isql, an interactive SQL tool installed with unixODBC, the open-source Driver Manager that's included in the ODBC driver distribution.

-If you are installing in order to evaluate the ODBC driver, the process will allow you to obtain a free trial license.
+If you're installing to evaluate the ODBC driver, the guide will show you how to obtain a free trial license.

 Assumptions

-Easysoft provide two variants of the Oracle® ODBC driver: an OCI driver and a Wire Protocol (WP) driver.
-The OCI driver uses Oracle® client software to access Oracle®.
-If you are using the OCI driver, refer to the following section for information about obtaining, installing and testing this pre-requisite software.
-The WP driver does not use Oracle® client software.
-If you are using the WP driver, skip the client software section and follow the instructions in Downloading, Installing and Testing the ODBC Driver.
+Easysoft provide two variants of the Oracle ODBC driver: an OCI driver and a Wire Protocol (WP) driver.
+The OCI driver uses Oracle client software to access Oracle.
+If you are using the OCI driver, refer to the following section for information about obtaining, installing, and testing this prerequisite client software.
+The WP driver does not use Oracle client software.
+If you are using the WP driver, skip the client software section and follow the instructions in Downloading, installing, and testing the ODBC driver.

-2. Choose the Instant Client for your client platform at:
+2. Download the Instant Client for your client platform.

 3. Download the Basic and SQL*Plus Instant Client Packages.